-Once you’ve provided liquidity to one of the pairs that are also included in the liquidity farming portal you will be able to stake those LP tokens and earn 1INCH tokens.
+Once you’ve provided liquidity to one of the pairs included in the liquidity farming portal, you will be able to stake those LP tokens and earn 1INCH tokens.

 Get started by clicking the Farming link in the left sidebar of the DAO page.
 Now you’ll see all the 1INCH farming pools that are available, and you’ll be able to stake your LP tokens.

 When you click the Deposit button for any of the pools, it will bring up a form to input how much you want to stake in that pool.
 Once you enter an amount, it will estimate your daily, monthly, and yearly 1INCH earnings.

 As is the case for anything crypto-related, security is key and a primary concern for all users.